 In the worst case of shoulder replacement I have seen, an elderly man presented with right shoulder pain.
 When I asked him to lift his arms, he lifted his right arm, but had no motion at all in his left shoulder.
 I was perplexed and asked if his left shoulder also hurt.
 His response was alarming.
-He told me that he had a left shoulder replacement, and the arm prosthesis had dislocated out the the shoulder, and he had absolutely no use of his left arm since the dislocation that could not be relocated into the false joint.
+He told me he had a left shoulder replacement, and the arm prosthesis had dislocated out the the shoulder, and he had absolutely no use of his left arm since the dislocation that could not be relocated into the false joint.
 He obviously wanted to avoid surgery to his right shoulder.

 We also see people who already had many surgeries and now so little is left of their shoulder they have to have a shoulder replacement.
 I myself had arthroscopic shoulder surgery many years ago.
-It did not help me and wore it took a year of rehab just to get it back to what it felt like just before the surgery.
+It did not help me and it took a year of rehab just to get it back to what it felt like just before the surgery.
 I see this in people all the time.
-They have a shoulder surgery, they rehab for a year, the shoulder still hurts, they have another shoulder surgery, they rehab for one year then it is deiced that they have reached the point of no return, shoulder replacement, they only decision left is reverse shoulder replacement or the regular procedure.
+They have a shoulder surgery, they rehab for a year, the shoulder still hurts, they have another shoulder surgery, they rehab for one year then it is deiced that they have reached the point of no return, shoulder replacement, they only decision left is reverse shoulder replacement or a shoulder replacement.
 So now that this person is waiting to get a shoulder replacement, what happens next?
 For some, cortisone injections to hold them over.
 Cortisone injections, as it has been demonstrated, can accelerate avascular necrosis or bone death.
 So a person has had two surgeries and they may have no cartilage left, now they are getting cortisone, now they will have no bone left.

 When people reach out to our office asking about stem cell therapy in fixing their bad shoulder we tell them stem cell therapy will help many people in varying degrees of success.
 Stem cell therapy however will usually not be able to help the person who has no range of motion in their shoulder or it is fused or frozen in place by bone spurs.